 For which of you, wanting to build a tower, doesn’t sit down first and compute the cost to see if he has enough money to complete it?
 Otherwise, when he has laid a foundation and is not able to finish the tower, all who see it will begin to make fun of him.
 They will say, ‘This man began to build and was not able to finish!’

 No one could accuse Jesus of minimizing the cost of discipleship.
 Although Jesus never did this, we, in our overzealous attempt to win people to Christ, sometimes give the impression that following Christ will make your life easier.
-Is this the truth?
+If you have followed Christ for any amount of time, then you know that this is not entirely the case.

-We can liken becoming a Christ follower to getting married.
-How many of us considered that suffering was ahead of us on the road to marital bliss?
+It’s kind of like getting married.
+When we set out on the road to marital bliss, few of us envision that suffering is part of the journey.
 Furthermore, if we could see into the future and knew that marriage involved suffering, how many people would ever take the plunge?
 Yet, in truth, every marriage involves suffering in one form or the other.
 It is the price we pay for love’s sake.
 It is no different when we are following our Heavenly Bridegroom—the One who loved us enough to die to make us His bride.

 In this lesson, we are going to tell the truth, the whole truth, and nothing but the truth about the cost of being a true follower of Christ.
 So, one of the first questions we will address is this: If we are following Jesus—where exactly are we going?
 It is not the easy road, and Jesus never promised it would be (Mark 8:31-38, 10:28-30).
-But it’s the only road that will lead us home to a place of eternal happiness and bliss.
+But it’s the only road that will lead us home to heaven.
 Our aim in this lesson is to offer encouragement and help us remember that pure joy awaits us on the other side of suffering.
 Because Jesus is worth it!

 The Cost of Discipleship

 It’s confession time.
 Maybe it was naivety, but when I was a babe in Christ, I got the notion that this world should be like heaven and that being a Christian would somehow insulate me from suffering.
 Well, I did not get this idyllic doctrine from the Bible—that’s for sure.
-Furthermore, I assumed that Jesus came into my life to make me happy; I did not know His ultimate goal for my life was not just happiness, but holiness.
-Yet, without being discipled, how was I supposed to know that I was appointed not only to believe on Jesus but also to suffer with Him (Romans 8:17)?
-And yet, I suppose a chasm exists between the knowledge of such things and reality.
+I assumed that Jesus came into my life to make me happy.
+Yet, His ultimate goal for us is not just happiness, but holiness.
+I was never discipled, so how was I supposed to know that I was appointed not only to believe on Jesus but also to suffer with Him (Romans 8:17)?
+I suppose a chasm exists between the knowledge of such things and reality.

 Experience, they say, is the best teacher.
 After following the Lord Jesus for almost thirty years now, suffice it to say, I know better!
 And while my trials, troubles, and sufferings don’t even come close to the Lord Jesus’, Paul’s, or the heroes of the faith, they are, nonetheless, personal and painful to me—as I am sure yours are to you.
 I will share some personal examples in our next lesson, but here, we are talking about suffering for Christ.